 RHCSD Planning For Park Facilities and Improvements: Berkshire Park

-In conjunction with development of the Master Plan and based on input received from residents, the Rolling Hills Community Services District Board has developed a DRAFT proposed plan for amenities to be added at Berkshire Park, including a covered barbeque and picnic area and play area for children.
+In conjunction with development of the Master Plan and based on input received from residents, the Board and staff have developed a DRAFT proposed plan for amenities to be added at Berkshire Park, including a covered barbecue and picnic area and play area for children.
 The size of the park does not allow for basketball or other sports courts.
-The plan will be discussed at the September 19th Board meeting.
-The project timeline contemplates approval of a draft plan in September, posting for resident review and comment, and approval of a final plan for Berkshire Park at the October 17th Board meeting.
+The plan was discussed at the September 19th Board meeting.
+Based on input received from residents at the meeting and discussion, the plan was revised.

 Prepare for the Rainy Season:

 Keep Leaves and Debris Out of Storm Drains

 Are you prepared for the rainy season?
 Leaves that are not properly disposed of in the Green Waste bin can clog gutters and storm drains which can cause localized flooding.
 The District has experienced clogged storm drains and flooding of roadways in past years and hopes to avoid the need for Emergency services to unclog affected drains during this winter season.
 The District is responsible for its culvert/drainage system and with the aging infrastructure, keeping our drains free of debris is even more important.
 Homeowners are responsible to keep culverts on their property clean and clear of overgrowth or debris.
 Please do your part by cleaning up after the trees in your yard and encouraging your neighbors to do the same.
 This is especially important if you live near a storm drain.
 Proactive maintenance really helps keep the District’s cost down for maintenance of these systems.